cfpb/design-system/README.md

 Expandable.init(document.querySelector('#container'));
 ```

-> NOTE: Be sure to run the Less files through
+> NOTE: Be sure to run the SCSS files through
 > [Autoprefixer](https://github.com/postcss/autoprefixer),
 > or your compiled CSS might not work perfectly in older browsers.